Communication Matters Conference 2025

 In the evening there will be a drinks reception (dress to impress!) from 19.00 at the Armouries, before a beautiful 3-course conference dinner alongside the AAC Awards presentations from 19.30-21.30, followed by dancing until 23.00.

-Tuesday: Tuesday sees the plenary presentation at 9.30 with parallel sessions running from 10.35-15.40, again with plenty of refreshment breaks and lunch (where you can view the exhibition and posters) and then tea/coffee is served as a final farewell until 16.15.
+Tuesday: Conference Registration opens at 7.30 on Tuesday.
+Tuesday sees the plenary presentation at 9.30 with parallel sessions running from 10.35-15.40, again with plenty of refreshment breaks and lunch (where you can view the exhibition and posters) and then tea/coffee is served as a final farewell until 16.15.

 Please note that much work has been done to ensure all the spaces we are using for the conference are accessible.
 For health and safety reasons, there will be a maximum number of people and wheelchair users allowed in each location.
 Please note therefore that this may mean you are turned away from a session that you wish to attend, to ensure it is a safe conference for everyone.
 Thank you for your understanding.